LinkedIn Analytics: Top 5 Metrics to Track

 Over the last several years, LinkedIn has grown far beyond just being another job site.
 Just like any other social network, many clients who have business pages expect to know their engagement metrics as part of the social media management services they pay for.

 Savvy agencies use their LinkedIn Company Page to build trust by producing relevant, high-quality content, thus positioning themselves as authorities in their market.
-Top agencies also apply the same strategy and use LinkedIn to boost their clients' businesses.
+Top agencies also apply the same social media strategy and use LinkedIn to boost their clients’ businesses.

 But you'll need to measure progress in real-time and demonstrate how effective your LinkedIn marketing is.